kktse/kktse.github.io/_posts/2023-02-09-front-kinematic-wheel-plane-control-ek20r.markdown

 suspension system, without consideration of forces.
 The motion of the suspension system can be modified to change how the tire is presented to the road.
-Consequently, this presents an opportunity for designers to change the design the of the suspension to tune the ride and handling characteristics of the vehicle.
+Consequently, this presents an opportunity for designers to change the design of the suspension to tune the ride and handling characteristics of the vehicle.

 Computer simulation is frequently used to analyze suspension kinematics since spatial mechanisms can be unintuitive to understand.
 To perform this analysis,